This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 If you're planning your own booth, here’s a quick breakdown of C2E2’s typical booth sizes and how many exhibitor badges each includes:

-Booth Size Exhibitor Badges Count
+Booth Size Exhibitor Badges

 6x8 sq ft (Small Press) 3 badges